FlakM/blog/blog-static/content/posts/nixos_rust/03_deployment.md

----
++++
-title: "Screaming at the clouds ☁️"
+title= "Screaming at the clouds ☁️" date= 2023-12-04T15:00:00+02:00 draft= true
-date: 2023-12-04T15:00:00+02:00
-draft: true

-series: ["Simple personal blog"]
+series= ["Simple personal blog"]

-description: '
+description = """
-Provision VM with DNS records and cloudflare caching.
+Learn how to provision VM on the cloud with DNS records and cloudflare caching.
-'
----
+"""
++++

 ## About the infrastructure

 I'll provision the environment using Hetzner and Cloudflare.
-This is not perfect but it will be simple to maintain and follow.
+The process could be better but should be simple to maintain and follow.

 **Contents:**